Portugal sounds out Spanish banks on Novo Banco sale - sources

 MADRID Portugal has begun sounding out Spanish banks on their interest in buying Novo Banco, the successor to the state-rescued Banco Espirito Santo (BES), several sources familiar with the talks said on Tuesday.

-Spain's mid-sized Sabadell and Popular, which already have offices and interests in neighbouring Portugal, were among those approached by the Bank of Portugal, the sources said.
+Spain's mid-sized Sabadell (SABE.MC) and Popular (POP.MC), which already have offices and interests in neighbouring Portugal, were among those approached by the Bank of Portugal, the sources said.

-"For now there is no formal sales process, nor is it clear exactly how much of Novo Banco is up for sale, though it's estimated to be about 70 billion euros (88 billion US dollar) worth of assets," one of the sources said, on condition of anonymity.
+"For now there is no formal sales process, nor is it clear exactly how much of Novo Banco is up for sale, though it's estimated to be about 70 billion euros (54.56 billion pounds) worth of assets," one of the sources said, on condition of anonymity.

 Popular would be open to analysing a potential acquisition of Novo Banco, depending on the conditions, another source close to the discussions said.
 But talks around a disposal were still very preliminary, the person added.